 Now I admit to a minor crime: getting rid of these hideous lamplights on the right-hand side.
 It was nice to have both the Tower and the Arc de Triomphe on the same shot, coming from Mac Mahon avenue.

 Hotel Mac Mahon in shades of blue (no tweaking).

-One of the terminals of the electric car-sharing schemed named “autolib”.
+One of the terminals of the electric car-sharing scheme named “autolib”.
 Soon to be implemented in London.
-So, after all, Boris isn’t entirely anti European.
+So, after all, Boris isn’t entirely anti-European.